godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

     We are taking the speed as ``int`` which can be ``float``.
 Here, ``: int``/ ``: float`` are static type castings where we explicitly mention the type of the variable and what it allows.
-This is very helpful when calling in-built functions which only take certain types and behave differently for other types.
+This is very helpful when calling built-in functions which only take certain types and behave differently for other types.

 To move our icon, we need to update its position and rotation every frame in the